 Ye shall not need to fight in this battle: set yourselves, stand ye still, and see the salvation of the Lord with you, O Judah and Jerusalem: fear not, nor be dismayed; tomorrow go out against them: for the Lord will be with you.2 Chronicles 20:17

-We have to turn our listening ears on and understand that at times God is telling us to be still.
+We have to turn our listening ears on and understand that God is telling us to be still at times.
 Trust me when I say that I know the difficulty with this command.
 At times, it’s hard to wait, knowing that you can’t go left or right, and God is telling you to stand there.
 I am the type that will ask, “well, where is there’ exactly?”
-Mainly because ‘I’ want to know and feel the need that ‘I’ have some control.
+I mainly want to know and feel the need that ‘I’ have some control.
 When we begin to believe that it’s in our will/control, we must recognize that it is the enemy telling us those lies.
 We have to remove ourselves and understand that this is all God; This is His fight, not ours.
 If we continue to try and fight on our terms, we will lose.

 Take comfort this morning knowing that this battle is not yours, but God’s.